-Police: Mom charged in Ohio girl's death isn't US citizen
+Police: Mom charged in girl's death might face deportation

 - Woman killed in wrong-way collision with ambulance on I-5

+The parents said little during an initial court appearance Wednesday.
+They were jailed on $5 million bonds.
+A public defender representing them for that appearance told a judge that Chen likely will need a translator for court proceedings.

+Zhao told the judge he has lived in the United States for over 20 years.

-The Repository newspaper reports relatives of Zhao declined to comment at court.
+Relatives of Zhao declined to comment at court, The (Canton) Repository reported.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.